-- complete the Evidence Report template over a 2-month period.
-See Section 7 for the Evidence Report template. - submit their Evidence Report to EUIAS at least 10 days before the Structured Professional

-Review - identify and expand on examples of the application of KSBs in completed pipefitting tasks in the workplace considering the ECP standard. - demonstrate how they have met the UK Spec requirements for Eng Tech and combined their skills, technical knowledge and behaviours to carry out the occupational role effectively and safely. - discuss evidence of their work as recorded in the Evidence Report.
-The report should have examples of job-related tasks so the panel can determine the role the apprentice had taken on to complete the work and understand if and how they overcame any challenges or barriers that were faced to complete the job. - attend the Structured Professional Review which will be expected to last 90 minutes. - provide background information about their current job role, workplace, responsibilities and discuss their apprenticeship journey with the panel. - discuss their first selected example of evidence in the following way where the panel will be using questions to guide and discuss a typical pipefitting activity: - Understanding and accepting the task - Reading and extracting information from engineering drawings and designs - Recognising and adhering to safety considerations - Preparing the tools, equipment and work area - Performing the task and working to specifications - Working with others or as part of a team - Completing the task - Reporting the task - Recovering tools, area and equipment. - participate in the professional discussion and answer behavioural questions, which will be recorded on the associated review record. - work with others and contribute to effective working relationships within an Engineering Construction environment - communicate by keeping others informed about work plans or activities which may affect them and seek assistance from others without causing undue disruption to normal work activities
+- complete the Evidence Report template and mini-portfolio over a 2-month period.
+See Section 7 for the Evidence Report template.
+This must be completed by the time o the Gateway meeting, and submitted to EUIAS - identify and expand on examples of the application of KSBs in completed pipefitting tasks in the workplace considering the ECP standard. - demonstrate how they have met the UK Spec requirements for Eng Tech and combined their skills, technical knowledge and behaviours to carry out the occupational role effectively and safely. - discuss evidence of their work as recorded in the Evidence Report.
+The report and miniportfolio should have examples of job-related tasks so the panel can determine the role the apprentice had taken on to complete the work and understand if and how they overcame any challenges or barriers that were faced to complete the job. - attend the Structured Professional Review which will be expected to last 90 minutes. - provide background information about their current job role, workplace, responsibilities and discuss their apprenticeship journey with the panel. - discuss their evidence in the following way where the panel will be using questions to guide and discuss a typical pipefitting activity: - Understanding and accepting the task - > Reading and extracting information from engineering drawings and designs - > Recognising and adhering to safety considerations - > Preparing the tools, equipment and work area - > Performing the task and working to specifications - Working with others or as part of a team - > Completing the task - Reporting the task - Recovering tools, area and equipment. - participate in the professional discussion and answer behavioural questions, which will be recorded on the associated review record. - > work with others and contribute to effective working relationships within an communicate by keeping others informed about work plans or activities which may affect them and seek assistance from others without causing undue disruption to normal work activities